What do you call a church run by committees? If you are not careful, you call it United Methodist.

 The United Methodist Church is structured to be lay-driven, and this is a very good thing.
 Unfortunately, in our zeal to include as many people as possible in church leadership and decision-making, we often hold the church back.
 Not only this, but the system we use for ordering our churches has, at times, actually prevented the laity from participating in our mission to make disciples of Jesus Christ for the transformation of the world.

-What if I told you that there is another way, and it is actually already written into the Book of Discipline?
-There is.
+What if I told you that there is another way, and that it is actually already written into the Book of Discipline?
+There is, and it is.
 But let me first set the scene as to why exploring alternative governance is so important.

 As clergy know, there's this interesting wrinkle in our polity as United Methodists that there are administrative committees, mandated by the Book of Discipline, with overlapping function.
 We try to make up for this fact with by including certain people on multiple committees, but frequently, rather than facilitating conversation, this structural principle means a certain number of people spend more nights than they should in the church parlor, sitting around a table, instead of caring for their families or making Disciples.